rkgh/backend-coding-challenge/solution/README.md

 ====
 How to run the solution?

-* Install at least Java 8
+* Install Java 8
 * Install Maven 3
-* Install PostgreSQL 9.4
+* Install PostgreSQL 9
 * Create main "expenses" and test "expenses-test" databases
 * Change if necessary database username and password properties